MicroEJ/Example-Java-Widget/README.md

 * when there is no or little user interaction,
 * for simple screens and a limited number of widgets,
 * for simple screen layout,
-* for small screens (that implied they need to be simple!),
+* for small screens (which implies they need to be simple!),
 * for quick image-based design tests.

 # Changes
 - December 2015: initial version.

 # License
-See the license file `LICENSE.md` located at the root of this repository.
+See the license file [LICENSE.md](LICENSE.md) located at the root of this repository.